Ghana Internet Policy: Internet shutdown during elections

 During the heat of the 2016 election year, there were rumors that the Inspector General of Ghana Police wanted to shut down access to internet.
 The civil society organizations came out to condemn the intended shutting down of the internet and proffered solutions like tracking of the internet.

-The then President John Mahama came out to state that the internet won't be shut down on the day of elections.
+The then President John Mahama came out to state that the internet wouldn't be shut down on the day of elections.